Ulricharmel001/Ulricharmel001/README.md

 ## About Me

-I am a learner in the **ALX Backend Web Development** and **Pro Dev Backend** programs, striving to make my mark in the tech industry.
+I am a learner in the **ALX Backend Web Development** and **Pro Dev Backend** programs, **Full Stack** Web Development Student at **GEP Pro Academy**, Final Year Accounting Student at **University of Bamenda**, striving to make my mark in the tech industry.
 My journey began with a deep interest in **software engineering** and has since evolved into a passion for building scalable, efficient, and user-friendly backend systems.

 What inspires me is the ability to create technology that **solves real-world problems**, especially in **finance** and **education**.
 I’m particularly passionate about how **digital solutions** can transform traditional industries like accounting and education, enabling efficiency and growth.